simonmichael/hledger/doc/manual.md

 (use -E to include low-activity accounts which would otherwise would be omitted).

-The `--row-totals` flag adds an additional column showing the total for each row.
-The `-A/--average` flag adds one more column showing the average value in each row.
+The `-T/--row-total` flag adds an additional column showing the total for each row.
+The `-A/--average` flag adds a column showing the average value in each row.
 Note in `--H/--historical` mode only the average is useful, and in `--cumulative` mode neither is useful.

 ##### Custom output formats